confluentinc/examples/clients/docs/scala.rst

          Polling

-   In the Streams window you should see:
+#.
+In the streams app, verify you see the following output:

    .. code-block:: text